 How do you get companies to pay for people to attend without publishing a defined agenda for them to use to prove the ROI for the company?

 I hope Curtiss gave you a useful answer from a client’s viewpoint during the webinar.
 There’s no question that until participant-led events become more main-stream it’s hard to start participant-led events from scratch when there’s no one yet available to testify to a specific event’s benefits.
 The capability to form more and better connections that these formats allow is probably the most concrete outcome for someone who needs to justify on an ROI basis.
 “I’m likely to make three times as many better quality connections at this event than at a traditional conference.
 That’s three times as many better qualified sales leads…” etc.

 With the roomset being so radically different (room for 200 to accommodate 70 in a circle) …how do we get VENUES to take our programs?

 I’ve found that the issue is less about getting venues to take our programs (venues are almost always eager for business) and more about finding venues that fit the space needs of participant-led events.
 You may need to look beyond standard hotel business meeting rooms and event spaces that focus mainly on special events.
 Interestingly, educational institutions often turn out to provide great venues for many of the events that I run.
 I’m a big fan of non-traditional venues.
 And there are an increasing number of commercial venues that are aware that these event formats are becoming more popular and have adapted or reconfigured their space to fit.

 I hope I was able to answer this question during the webinar.
-Here are the articles I mentioned that should be helpful:
+Here are some helpful articles:

 - Dear Adrian—How do you market a new peer conference?